I do not have an order of protection against the abuser, and s/he has not been convicted of a crime. Can s/he have a gun?

 - has successfully completed a firearms safety course and test (in counties where this is required and where applicable); and

 - has not had a guardian appointed for him/her based on subnormal intelligence, mental illness, incapacity, condition or disease, or that s/he lacks the mental capacity to contract or manage his or her own affairs.1

 Even if the abuser may legally be able to possess a gun, you can still make a plan for your safety.
 See our Staying Safe page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our NY Advocates and Shelters page to find a local domestic violence organization near you.

-For additional information on gun laws in New York, you can go to the Law Center to Prevent Gun Violence website.
+For additional information on gun laws in New York, you can go to the Giffords Law Center website.

 I've read through all of this information, and I am still confused.
 What can I do?

 Trying to understand both federal and state law can be confusing, but there are people out there who can help you better understand the law and your rights under the law.

 - You can write to our Email Hotline;